izazw/learning-log/README.md

                  throw new Error ("Radius must be positive number")
               }
           }
-* I had a cool discussion about the differences between types of rounding of numbers.
-I've checked the differences between toFixed(), Math.floor(), Math.ceiling() and toPrecision(), I've learned what significant digits are.
+* I had an interesting discussion with my pair programming partner about the differences between types of rounding of numbers.
+I've checked the differences between toFixed(), Math.floor(), Math.ceiling() and toPrecision(), and I've learned what significant digits are.
 Cool!

 ### Thoughts ###
 I recently spent a lot of time with the tech community in Ottawa (Ottawa tech meetup this week, and I hope to join Ottawa React meetup next week too).
 Apart from finishing the mentor training for Canada Learning Code, I enrolled in the new project as a volunteer front-end developer.
 I'm also going slowly through the cybersecurity certification and I started my [Joy Of React](https://www.joyofreact.com/) course.
 I'm really busy but I can't stop, because one thing learned usually means 10 new to learn 🤷‍♀️.
 Which is exciting 🎉